devDucks/astroarch/README.md

  - `astro-rollback-full` => rollback automatically indi and kstars to the previous version
  - `use-astro-bleeding-edge` => install bleeding edge packages for Kstars and INDI
  - `use-astro-stable` => install stable  packages for Kstars and INDI
+ - `kstars-watchdog` => starts Kstars and Ekos with the default profile.
+If the program is closed or crashes, il will restart automatically.
+If an ekos job file named default.esl is present in the home dir, it will automatically be started.

 # Connecting via browser (noVNC)
 By default `AstroArch` will start a hostpot called `AstroArch`, to connect to that WiFi network use the password `astronomy`